-He eased the remains into the bag and Ronnie stepped forward with the evidence label, his face businesslike and solemn.
-The old lady made a fuss of rubbing her hands together before taking the pen and signing the rectangular card, all the while muttering about ‘those poor souls’.
-There was nothing to be said that hadn’t been said already, so Alec stood in silence as she handed back card and pen with a sad smile.
-Ronnie thanked her and said they’d be back in touch, but the truth was they wouldn’t.
+He eased the remains into the bag as Ronnie stepped forward with the evidence label, his face businesslike and solemn.
+The old lady made a fuss of rubbing her hands together before taking the pen and signing, all the while muttering about ‘those poor souls’.
+There was nothing to be said that hadn’t been said already, so Alec stood in silence as she returned card and pen with a sad smile.
+Ronnie thanked her and said they’d be in touch, but the truth was they wouldn’t.
 The remains were just an atom in a universe of human carnage.
 It was unlikely anyone would be asked to account for this one piece among the many thousands.

 “You’ll be wanting a wee cup of tea?”

 Alec shook his head.
 A half hour in a warm house would’ve been welcome but they had other duties and been away long enough.
-With a wave of the hand he turned and retraced his steps across the immaculate lawn before easing through the gap in the scorched hedge that marked the boundary between unscathed suburbia and the devastation beyond.
-There was no close trimmed sward on the other side, no manicured garden there, just a thick carpet of bricks, plaster and roof tiles through which pieces of broken furniture poked at random intervals.
+With a wave of a hand he retraced his steps across the immaculate lawn before easing through the gap in the scorched hedge marking the boundary between unscathed suburbia and the devastation beyond.
+There was no close trimmed sward on the other side, no manicured garden, just a thick carpet of bricks, plaster and roof tiles through which pieces of broken furniture poked at random intervals.
 As Alec stumbled over the wreckage, a CID officer, shoes covered in white dust, gingerly picked his way towards him on a converging trajectory.
 They met in the midst of the debris and in a rendezvous shorn of ceremony the detective took the remains, carefully put them in a large bag and walked away.
 The encounter was brief, with an off-hand allusion to a court citation they all knew would never come.

-Alec looked at the shattered remains of the bungalow before him.
+The shattered remains of a bungalow before him.
 Such was the devastation all around that there were no conventional routes back onto Sherwood Crescent.
-It was simpler to walk over the rubble and through the shell of the house, but it felt odd walking through the shattered home and Alec picked his way through the wreckage with head bowed, all the while conscious of the house they’d just visited, untouched save for a scorched boundary hedge that gave the impression of having saved the old woman’s house from destruction.
-It was no less surreal than the other things he’d seen that day.
+It was simpler to walk over the rubble and through the shell of the house, but it felt odd walking through the wrecked home and Alec picked his way through with head bowed, all the while conscious of the house they’d just visited, untouched save for a singed boundary hedge that gave the impression of having saved the old woman’s house from destruction.
+No less surreal than the other things he’d seen that day.

 Like the jet engine they had passed en route to the impact site; the first evidence of the disaster he’d seen with his own eyes.
-Still half asleep in the fug of a crowded mini-bus he’d almost missed it.
-It looked serene.
-As if it had always been there, in a deep hole in the middle of a street in a small council housing estate, overlooked by a primary school and a bored cop.
+Half asleep in the fug of a crowded mini-bus he’d almost missed it.
+It looked serene; as if it had always been there, in a deep hole in the middle of a street in a small council housing estate, overlooked by a primary school and a bored cop.
 Two young boys had gawped at it from their bikes, the first townspeople Alec had seen.
-Until that moment he was convinced that Lockerbie had been evacuated, leaving only the emergency services to wander the streets.
+Until that moment he’d been convinced that Lockerbie had been evacuated, leaving only the emergency services to wander the streets.

-After that it was the burnt out petrol station, the houses with missing roofs, the eerie silence and the absence of people, their doors and curtains closed.
-It was Christmas but there were no street decorations or twinkling lights in sitting room windows.
-No children showing off their toys.
+After that it was the burnt out petrol station, houses with missing roofs, the eerie silence and the absence of people, their doors and curtains closed.
+It was nearing Christmas but there were no street decorations or twinkling lights in sitting room windows.
 Only the vertical pyres of coal fires gave away the existence of the townspeople huddled in their homes in a state of communal melancholy where a perpetual sadness hung over everything.

-Alec made his way through the hallway of the bungalow, the floor several feet under bricks and plaster dust.
-Although the walls were intact the blast had destroyed the upper storey and the roof was gone.
+They made their way through the hallway of the bungalow, the floor submerged under several feet of bricks and plaster dust.
+Though the walls were largely intact the blast had destroyed the upper storey and the roof was gone.
 Just a few short days since the disaster the house looked like it had been abandoned for decades.
-The absence of a roof was unnerving and the proximity of such destruction to the old woman’s unscathed home added to the dislocation.
+The absence ceiling or roof was unnerving and the proximity of such destruction to the old woman’s unscathed home added to the dislocation.
 Alec stepped onto what had been the front porch and emerged onto Sherwood Crescent.

 From the centre of the road the incremental nature of the destruction was clear to see.
-The furthest bungalow was unscathed, evidence that a pretty little street in a quiet market town had once existed there, but against the uniform grey of a pale winter sky each of the remaining houses stood testament to their ever closer proximity to the cataclysm.
-On the first, a missing chimney pot.
-On the next, a chimney stack and ridge tiles.
-And then chimney stack, ridge and roof tiles, sections of roof and then whole roofs until the street ended in clutch of scorched ruins like a Little Stalingrad, walls blackened, gardens littered with bricks, shattered glass and furniture, only the ground floor walls remaining, cracked and crooked.
-Here and there, broken furniture and toys, personal papers and photograph, curtains and guttering, bedsheets and doors, clothes and books, all mashed together with dirt and cement, plasterwork and grass.
+The bungalow furthest away, the first in the crescent, stood unscathed, evidence that a pretty little street in a quiet market town once existed there.
+But framed against the uniform grey of a pale winter sky the remaining houses demonstrated their ever closer proximity to the cataclysm.
+A missing chimney pot here, chimney stack and ridge tiles there.
+And then chimney stack, ridge tiles and missing slates, then whole roofs until the street ended in clutch of scorched ruins like a Little Stalingrad, homes smashed, gardens obliterated, littered with bricks, shattered glass and furniture, only the ground floor walls remaining, like blackened crooked teeth.
+Here and there, broken furniture and toys, personal papers and photograph, curtains and guttering, bedsheets and doors, clothes and books, all mashed together with mud and cement, plasterwork and grass.
 Ronnie, his raincoat bulked out with multiple layers of clothing, turned and nodded towards the crash site .

 “Who do you think that ‘find’ came from?”